|

 transmission of business documents such as purchase orders, invoices,

 and remittance advice.
-By

 itself, EDI does not create any new processes or strategies, it simply